What is an SR-22 Filing?

-FREE High-Risk Insurance Comparison
+Free High-Risk Insurance Comparison

 Secured with SHA-256 Encryption

-You go to renew your vehicle’s registration and the person at the DMV counter tells you that you need to have your insurance company submit an SR22 filing for you.
+You go to renew your vehicle’s registration and the person at the DMV counter tells you that you need to have your insurance company submit an SR-22 filing for you.
 You show her your current insurance card and she tells you that is not enough.

-What is SR22 filing?
+What is an SR-22 filing?

 SR-22 Filing is documentation that an insurance company provides to the Department of Motor Vehicles verifying that you have proper automobile insurance coverage.
 The DMV requires motorists that are classified as “high-risk” to keep an SR-22 filed.

-When is SR22 Filing Required?
+When is an SR-22 Filing Required?

 requirements the insurance company will immediately inform the DMV and your license will be suspended.